Traditionally hand carved from Linden Wood, this statue represents Odin holding the fabled spear Gungnir accompanied by the Valknut.

 the Valknut is one of the most widely-discussed yet enigmatic of all of the symbols that appear in connection with Norse mythology.
 Visually, it’s comprised of three interlocking triangles.
 Archaeologically, it appears on several runestones and pictorial memorial stones that date from the Viking Age and stand on the Swedish island of Gotland, as well as on grave goods from the Oseberg ship burial in Norway.
 In most cases where the Valknut appears, there are strong connections with Odin. even where he is not present, either his ravens or wolves are depicted alongside the symbol making the god present by association.
 To find associations with both death and Odin together should come as no surprise, since Odin was, among many, many other things, a psychopomp – that is, a figure who ferries the spirits of the dead to the underworld and then back to the world of the living – as well as the leader of various hosts of the dead, such as the warriors of Valhalla and of the Wild Hunt.

-This statue is entirely hand carved using traditional techniques and tools and therefore each statue is unique.
+This statue is entirely hand carved using traditional techniques and tools and therefore each statue is unique and may present slight design variations.
 Odin is carved in runes at the bottom of the statue, but the Latin alphabet version is also available separately.